-1. Put the Oven Set knob in the OFF position.
+1. Put the OVEN SET knob in the OFF position.

-- 2. Press and hold the HOUR INCREASE and the HOUR DECREASE pads at the same time for 5 seconds until the display changes. - 3.
-Immediately, before display changes back, press the HOUR INCREASE or DECREASE pads to increase or decrease the temperature in 5 degree increments.
+2. Press and hold the HOUR INCREASE and the HOUR DECREASE pads for 5 seconds until the display changes.

+3. Immediately, before display changes back, press the HOUR INCREASE or DECREASE pads to increase or decrease the temperature in 5 degree increments.